david-vanderhaar/ruby_terminal_world_generator/README.md

 - Defining Modules
 - TTY libraries for nice terminal functionality
 - Installing gems locally with bundle config
-- Executing ruby with specific bundles: `bundle exec ...`
+- Executing ruby code with specific bundles: `bundle exec ...`
 - Packaging and publishing code as a ruby gem
+- Allowing ruby code to be executed as a command in the terminal